curl/curl/docs/CONNECTION-FILTERS.md

 Same is true for filters.
 Each filter has a pointer to the `next` filter.
 When SSL has encrypted the data, it does not write to a socket, it writes to the next filter.
 If that is indeed a socket, or a file, or an HTTP/2 connection is of no concern to the SSL filter.

-And this allows the stacking, as in:
+This allows stacking, as in:

 ```
 Direct: